The Mini Yorkshire Aussie is a hybrid of the Miniature Australian Shepherd and the Yorkshire Terrier.

 Something’s wrong with the dog breeder if they don’t let you near their breeding facility.

-This could mean the puppies are not being well cared for or they are actually running a puppy mill.
+This could mean the puppies are not being well cared for or they are running a puppy mill.

 Reputable breeders want you to feel comfortable with the puppy, so they want you to ask a lot of questions.